geotools/geotools/docs/user/library/xml/internal/tutorial.rst

    * http://confluence.highsource.org/display/MJIIP/Sample+projects

-   You may wish to download a newer copy of the instructions seem out of date.
+   You may wish to download a newer copy of the instructions if they seem out of date.

 1. Add some additional repositories so we can find the latest copy of jaxb: